|

 MediaChannel

-- is a nonprofit, public interest Web site dedicated
+- is a nonprofit, public interest Web site

-to global media issues.
-MediaChannel offers news,
+dedicated to global media issues.
+MediaChannel

-reports and commentary from our international network
+offers news, reports and commentary from our

-of media-issues organizations and publications, as
+international network of media-issues organizations

-well as original features from contributors and staff.
+from contributors and staff.
+Resources include

-Resources include thematic special reports, action
+thematic special reports, action toolkits,

-toolkits, forums for discussion, an indexed directory
+forums for discussion, an indexed directory

-of hundreds of affiliated groups and a search engine
+of hundreds of affiliated groups and a search

-constituting the single largest online media-issues
+engine constituting the single largest online

-database.
-MediaChannel is concerned with the political,
+media-issues database.
+MediaChannel is concerned

-cultural and social impacts of the media, large and
+of the media, large and small.
+MediaChannel

-small.
-MediaChannel exists to provide information
+exists to provide information and diverse

-and diverse perspectives and inspire debate, collaboration,
+perspectives and inspire debate, collaboration,

 action and citizen engagement.